We help to look after 90 beautiful miles of the South West Coast Path (SWCP) in North Devon.

 In the centre of the North Devon stretch is the large joint estuary of the Taw and Torridge Rivers, flanked by areas of sand dunes and marshland.
 The SWCP follows old railway lines around the estuary, crossing the rivers at the towns of Barnstaple and Bideford.
 The stretch beyond this demonstrates the SWCP’s unique role in linking up coastal communities in places like Appledore, Instow, Bideford, Westward Ho! and the quirky fishing village of Clovelly.
 The section culminates with one of the great defining headlands on the SWCP, Hartland Point.
 Here the Path changes from heading east to west, to north to south.
 It’s character changes with brooding cliffs behind jagged fingers of rock stretching into the Atlantic Ocean.

-Check out local Tourist Information Centres in North Devon
+Check out local Tourist Information Centres and Walking Guides in North Devon